1988 Lipton International Players Championships

 The 1988 Lipton International Players Championships was a tennis tournament played on outdoor hard courts.
 It was the 4th edition of the Miami Masters and was part of the 1988 Nabisco Grand Prix and of the Category 6 tier of the 1988 WTA Tour.
 Both the men's and women's events took place at the Tennis Center at Crandon Park in Key Biscayne, Florida in the United States from March 14 through March 28, 1988.
+Mats Wilander and Steffi Graf won the singles title.